 CCS Art Gallery

 The College of Creative Studies Art Gallery regularly showcases the work of CCS Art students and the local Santa Barbara community.
 Please check back for an updated gallery schedule.
 The Art Gallery is located within the College, in building 494 room 103.
-Ordinary gallery hours are 10 – 5, M-F, weekends by appointment.
-To arrange after-hours viewing, or if you need assistance due to a disability, please call (805) 893-2364 or contact CCS Gallery Director Dan Connally.
+Ordinary gallery hours are 10 – 4, M-F, weekends by appointment.
 For directions and parking information, please consult the Visit CCS page.